Why Military Personnel Believe UFOs And Aliens Were Involved In The Vietnam War

 Were aliens and UFOs involved in the Vietnam War?
 A number of military personnel believe that they were and have been stepping forward since 1975 to tell their stories.
 Captain George Filer III is one extremely high-profile military official who believes that UFOs and aliens were definitely around during the Vietnam War.
-As Filer worked for the US Secret Service in Vietnam and served the US Air Force as well, many believe his account of UFOs to be extremely credible.
+As Filer worked for the U.S. Secret Service in Vietnam and served the U.S. Air Force as well, many believe his account of UFOs to be extremely credible.

 As the Daily Express reported, Captain George Filer has described seeing UFOs for himself during the Vietnam War, including one time when a UFO encircled the jet he was flying in.